Increasing women’s financial inclusion in Zambia – Part 1

 The MercyCorps AgriFin Accelerate (AFA) program seeks to address the financial inclusion gap for smallholder farmers with greater access to affordable, accessible, and demand-driven financial products and services.
 In Zambia, AFA is leading a consortium of partners to develop and scale a range of bundled digital financial and other services for women farmers under the Financial Sector Deepening Zambia (FSDZ)’s Women’s Financial Inclusion (WIN) initiative.
 The outcome of this initiative will be a comprehensive end-to-end solution that accelerates financial inclusion and technical capacity for women smallholders.
 This blog series focuses on AFA’s work in Zambia to understand and increase women’s financial inclusion, and ultimately improve their financial health.
 For the full document on this project, click on the icon to the right.

-Blog 1 describes the financial exclusion context for women smallholder farmers in Zambia.
+Part 1 describes the financial exclusion context for women smallholder farmers in Zambia.

-Blog 3 reveals who influences women smallholder farmers financial decisions and service uptake.
+Part 3 reveals who influences women smallholder farmers financial decisions and service uptake.

-Blog 4 considers the heterogeneity among women smallholders in their financial strategies and management.
+Part 4 considers the heterogeneity among women smallholders in their financial strategies and management.

 Blog 1: Financial Inclusion: What is the Status for Women Smallholder Farmers in Zambia?